background img

 Take advantage of free marketing

-Pick a business with little to no startup costs
+Pick a with little to no startup costs

 Network, network, network